drghirlanda/alex/Manual.md

   - text: the text to be displayed

-  - image or sound: name of a file in the Materials directory that contains the image or sound.
+  - image or sound: name of a file in the Materials folder that contains the image or sound.

 - **Color**: the color of squares, circles, or text.
 This field is